aretext/aretext/client-server-design.md

 	-	fields:
 		-	current working directory
 		-	filepath to open
+		-	`$TERM` and other env vars used by tcell and other TUI programs
 	-	out-of-band data:
 		-	SCM_RIGHTS with the pty file descriptor.
 -	`ServerHelloMsg`: